 '''

 #include <stdio.h>

+#include <fcntl.h>

-#include <fcnt1.h>
+#include <fcntl.h>

 #include <tiuser.h>

-#define SRV ADDR 2 / server's well known address /
+#define SRV_ADDR 2 / server's well known address /

 main()

-ł
+{

 int fd;

 int flags;

-struct t bind bind;
+struct t_bind bind;

-struct t unitdata ud;
+struct t_unitdata ud;

-struct t uderr uderr;
+struct t_uderr uderr;

-extern int t errno;
+extern int t_errno;

-if ((fd = t open("/dev/tidg", O RDWR, NULL)) < 0) {
+if ((fd = t_open(/dev/tidg, O_RDWR, NULL)) < 0) {

-t error("unable to open /dev/provider");

-exit(1);

-}

 '''

 '''

-continued
+t_error("unable to open /dev/provider");

+exit(1):

+}

 if ((bind = (struct t_bind )t_alloc(fd, T_BIND, T_ADDR)) == NULL) {

-t error("t alloc of t bind structure failed");
+t_error("t_alloc of t_bind structure failed");

 exit(2);

-}
+3

 bind->addr.len = sizeof(int);

-(int )bind->addr.buf = SRV ADDR;
+(int )bind->addr.buf = SRV_ADDR;

-bind \rightarrow glen = 0;
+bind->qlen = 0;

 if (t_bind(fd, bind, bind) < 0) {

 t_error("t_bind failed");

 exit(3);

 }

+/

 is the bound address correct?

+/

 if ((int )bind->addr.buf != SRV_ADDR) {

-fprintf(stderr, "t bind bound wrong address0);
+fprintf(stderr, "t_bind bound wrong address\n");

 exit(4);

-}
+3

 '''

 The local management steps should look familiar by now.
-The server establishes a transport endpoint with the desired transport provider using t_open.
+The server establishes a transport endpoint with the desired transport provider using t_open .
 Each provider has an associated service type, so the user may choose a particular service by opening the appropriate transport provider file.
 This connectionless-mode server ignores the characteristics of the provider returned by t_open in the same way as the users in the connection-mode example, setting the third argument to NULL.
 For simplicity, the transaction server assumes the transport provider has the following characteristics:

-The transport address is an integer value that uniquely identifies each user.

-■ The transport provider supports the T_CLTS service type (connectionless transport service, or datagram).

-The transport provider does not support any protocol-specific options.
+- The transport address is an integer value that uniquely identifies each user. - The transport provider supports the T_CLTS service type (connectionless transport service, or datagram). - The transport provider does not support any protocol-specific options.

 The connectionless server also binds a transport address to the endpoint, so that potential clients may identify and access the server.
-A t_bind structure is allocated using t_alloc, and the buf and len fields of the address are set accordingly.
+A t_bind structure is allocated using t_alloc and the buf and len fields of the address are set accordingly.

 One important difference between the connection-mode server and this connectionless-mode server is that the qlen field of the t_bind structure has no meaning for connectionless-mode service.
 That is because all users are capable of receiving datagrams once they have bound an address.
 The Transport Interface defines an inherent client-server relationship between two users while establishing a transport connection in the connection-mode service.
-However, no such relationship exists in the connectionless-mode service.
 It is the context of this example, not the Transport Interface, that defines one user as a server and another as a client.